Didcot Central Corridor

 How it is being funded

-You can still view the proposals, drawings and FAQs on our Let’s Talk Oxfordshire platform; however, the survey is closed to contributions.
+You can still view the consultation ideas, drawings and FAQs on our Let’s Talk Oxfordshire platform; however, the survey is closed to contributions.
 You can also find a report detailing the survey results on the Let’s Talk platform.

 Contact us